jmalicki/github-pr-automation-mcp/docs/API_DESIGN.md

 - Can be filtered via `exclude_authors` parameter if desired

 **Tool Provides** (what the tool returns):
-- Raw comment data with metadata
+- Raw comment data with metadata (including CodeRabbit severity markers if present)
 - **GitHub CLI reply commands** (agent fills in response text)
 - **GitHub CLI resolve commands** (with conditional warnings)
-- Categorization hints based on keywords/patterns (security, blocking, question)

 **AI Agent Decides** (what the LLM does with this data):
-1. **Analyze** each comment for urgency and category
+1. **Analyze** comment body for urgency and category (agent parses CodeRabbit markers, etc.)
-2. **Decide** action: fix, discuss, defer, or escalate
+2. **Decide** action: fix, discuss, defer, or escalate to human
 3. **Generate response content** (agent writes the actual reply text)
 4. **Execute reply command** with agent's response text
 5. **Make the fix** (edit code, add tests, etc.)